 On rare occasions, it’s possible to get an infection in the jawbone.
 This is harder to treat and may include stronger antibiotics and even the removal of your implant, to allow it to heal.
 In cases of severe infection, parts of the jawbone may erode or die and need to be removed altogether.

 Sinus and Nerve Damage

-The skull contains numerous important structures including blood vessels, nerves and sinuses so it’s vital that these are identified and located before dental implants are placed.
-Although quite rare it is possible for a dentist to damage the sinuses by attempting to place dental implants into bone which has insufficient depth.
+The skull contains numerous important structures including blood vessels, nerves, and sinuses so it’s vital that these are identified and located before dental implants are placed.
+Although quite rare it is possible for a dentist to damage the sinuses by attempting to place dental implants into the bone which has insufficient depth.
 This means the implant or even the surgical tools could puncture the bone causing damage and risk of infection to the sinuses.
 The only treatment is to remove the implant and repair the bone before attempting to place the implant again.

 Another dental implants risk is that of nerve damage which can occur during lower jaw surgery.
 The main nerve which runs through the jawline is the highly sensitive inferior alveolar.
 If the implant is placed too close to this nerve or damages it, the patient will experience pain, tingling or numbness in the gums, lips, chin, or tongue, which in some cases can be permanent.

 Damage to nerves is rare but should it occur the implant will usually need to be removed.